RaysaRivera/Honors_proj1/Lesson/XSS_lesson.md

 ```
 The JSP code is intended to query a database for an student with the given id.

 This type of code is vulnerable since it looks to be a database created from user input.
-If the data comes from the user and isn’t properly santized or validated then the attack can use those fields to store malicious commands that will execute in the user’s browser.
+If the data comes from the user and isn’t properly sanitized or validated then the attack can use those fields to store malicious commands that will execute in the user’s browser.
 This is unfortunate because it only takes one attacker to jeopardize the information and the systems of every user that has access to the database.
 Furthermore, attackers aim to attack users who have elevated privileges so that when the victim runs the code, the attacker can gain access to sensitive data or perform attacks that use more privileged operations.

 ### DOM-Based XSS